belyaev-mikhail/belyaev-mikhail.github.io/_posts/2019-07-29-fun-with-inline-classes-part-3.md

 So, two values at least, not applicable for an inline class.
 But do we really need to duplicate the `appendable`?
-Actually, no, it is already available in the `prettyPrintTo` scope, we just need a way to get into it.
+Actually, no, it is already available in the `prettyPrintTo` scope, we just need a way to get to it.
 And the way is pretty simple.

 ```kotlin